adamjwsuch/nexus-ssc-demo/README.md

 # Fortify SSC
 Built and tested against 18.10.
 You need to put the WAR file in ssc_master/files

+# IntSvc
+Springboot JAR in an openJRE container that does the work here.

 TODO: Would like to fget the ssc.autoconf working to avaoid the setup wizard.

 # Running